August H. Vogel: Career

-He was one of the "industrial leaders of the nation" and attended conferences that lead to the creation of the United States Chamber of Commerce.
-He was also director of Chamber of Commerce of the United States 1912–1914 his successor was L. J. Petit.
+Vogel was one of the "industrial leaders of the nation" and attended conferences that led to the creation of the United States Chamber of Commerce.
+He became a director of the Chamber of Commerce of the United States in 1913.
+During World War I, he was a regional adviser of the war industries board, vice chairman of Milwaukee County Council of Defense, and chairman of Liberty Loan campaigns.